PejmanNik/ExcelToLaravelSeeder/README.md

 # Make a Laravel Seeder File From Excel File
-If you need import a excel file into the laravel seeder this app will help you.
+import excel file to laravel seed by one click or at least two :)

 ## You may want now:
 * this program need too Microsoft Office Excel be installed earlier.